 Elementary/Special Education certification includes:

-An elementary provisional teaching certificate is valid for a maximum of six years.
+An elementary Standard Teaching Certificate is valid for a maximum of six years.
 During this time, you should begin to work on the requirements to obtain a Professional Education Certificate.

-Upon completion of all requirements and recommendation for teacher certification, your academic record at SVSU will be deactivated.
+Upon completion of all requirements and recommendations for teacher certification, your academic record at SVSU will be deactivated.
 If you plan to pursue a new plan of study, you will need to apply for readmission to the University.
-Please contact the SVSU College of Education Admissions and Certification Office directly at 989.964.4057 (option #1) for complete details or go to the College of Education Certification website.